 - 80% of turnover is due to bad hiring.

 - The cost of replacing an employee is roughly 20% of their salary.

 - Turnover leads to the loss of customers and revenue.

 - Hiring employees just because they are “nice” and “try hard” can be a waste of your marketing dollars.

-In review: How well you hire all have an impact on your company’s marketing.
-Start working on these points today and see how it changes things.
+In review: How well you hire will have an impact on your company’s marketing.
+Start working on these points today, and see how it changes things.